M-N-S-15/ChatBot/README.md

 TT1.php : this page consider it to be the connecter betwean interface and database with the values - show.php : this page will show the last movment have been done in T1.html -

-ScreenShot.pdf : this file contain a picures of the database

 ==========================================